johnwalicki/Node-RED-Tello-Control/docs/PART3.md

 # Send SDK commands to the Tello drone

 Now that Node-RED is setup and configured we will start to send commands to the drone.
+If you have a new Tello Drone, you must use the Tello mobile app at least once to activate the drone before using the SDK programming toolkit.
 The SDK documentation, available from [the Ryze downloads page](https://www.ryzerobotics.com/tello-edu/downloads) details all the available commands.

 The video below shows how commands are sent using the UDP node and also shows how the starter flow was created.